 THE SECURITY RISK SOFTWARE

-Co-designed by the author of the industry-acclaimed Security Risk Management Body of Knowledge (SRMBoK), SECTARA is the go-to tool for producing professional assessments and creating treatment plans.
-Field-level encryption also means that nobody, including our developers, admins or anyone else, can see your sensitive data – including by developers and system administrators.
+Co-designed by the author of the industry-acclaimed Security Risk Management Body of Knowledge (SRMBoK), SECTARA is the go-to tool for producing professional assessments and risk treatment plans.
+And as you’d expect, military-grade encryption at field-level prevents unauthorised access to your sensitive data – including by developers and system administrators.